osbeorn/fireDeptFeesTool/README.md

-A tool for managing payments of fees for our local fire "brigade".
+A tool for managing payments of fees for our local fire department.